 An introduction to theories and evidence on the causes of conflict and cooperation in the international system.

 17.568.
 Comparative Politics and International Relations of the Middle East (Graduate - offered according to student demand.)

 A seminar covering major themes and works in the field of Middle East Politics.

 17.850.
-Political Science Scope and Method (Graduate - offered every year)
+Political Science Scope and Method (Graduate - offered every year, not always by me)

 An introduction to research design and research practice for graduate students.